clawpack/doc/doc/googleearth_plotting.rst

 artifacts.
 This can happen when the resolution of the PNG file does not match the resolution of the data used to create the image.
 In the Chile example, the number of grid cells on the coarsest level is 30 in each direction.
+Two additional levels are created by refining first by a factor of 2 and then by a factor of 6.
 But the default settings for the figure size (`kml_figsize`) is `8x6` inches and dpi (`kml_dpi`) is 200, resulting in an image that is 1600 x 1200.
 But because 1600 is not an even multiple of 30, noticeable vertical stripes appear at the coarsest level.
 A more obvious plaid pattern appears at finer levels, since neither 1600 or 1200 are evenly divisible by 30*2*6 = 360.

 .. figure::  images/GE_aliased.png
    :scale: 40%